 The Part B exam, or OSPHE (Objective Structured Public Health Exam) is a scenario based, face to face exam in which candidates are expected to demonstrate excellent public health skills in communication, handling information, problem solving and dealing with uncertainty.
 A larger proportion of SpRs pass this exam at the first attempt compared to the Part A. You will perform better in the OPSHE if you have regularly taken responsibility for handling everyday public health problems in a team context.
 For example, drafting a response to an MP’s enquiry to your CEO, or answered a press enquiry.
 The West Midlands School holds mock exams for both Part A and Part B prior to candidates sitting the real thing and detailed feedback will be given on how to improve performance.

 Depending on local clinical governance arrangements trainees participate in the public health on-call out of hours rota for communicable disease and environmental health after passing part A and after satisfactory assessment by local Health Protection Consultants and can continue this training up until CCT or equivalent.
-On call is undertaken in line with Band 1C ( and AfC 2007/1 for the same amounts of on call ).
-Guaranteed consultant grade cover is available at all times.
+On call is undertaken in line with Band 1C (and AfC 2007/1 for the same amounts of on call).
+Guaranteed consultant grade cover is always available.
 If no on-call is undertaken a basic salary only is paid and work arrangements accommodate this accordingly

 Study Leave in the West Midlands

 Trainees have a nominal budget to spend on courses and conferences as determined by the Postgraduate Dean and the PHS.
 In addition, there are a series of free courses run by the training scheme that cover core skills that are not covered in the academic training.
 These are often participatory courses.
 Recent examples of this kind of training including writing skills, media interviews, CV and interview skills, presentation skills.
 Trainees give feedback and video is used to develop these skills which are important in public health.